INTRODUCTION

 Parents/guardians play a crucial role in shaping attitudes in their children which produce positive behaviour in school.
 Parents/guardians can assist the school by encouraging their children to abide by the school rules, encouraging punctuality and regular attendance and by ensuring that homework is given due time and effort.

 Should a parent/guardian be concerned about any aspect of their child’s behaviour they are welcome to make an appointment to discuss their concerns.
+In cases of an identified pattern of misbehaviour parents will be invited to participate in the intervention process.

 A reward scheme for promoting positive behaviour will be used.
 Such rewards will include;